ravenac95/appcontainers/README.rst

         - overlays/ - Stores overlay/tmpfs file systems here
             - tmp/ - Temporary overlays
             - raw/ - Raw overlays (this is not mounted nor squashed)
-        - resources.json - Current state of the network resources
+        - db/ - Database files for appcontainers
         - skeletons/ - Skeleton files for use in starting, provisioning, or loading containers.
 Tempita templates can be used here and the reservation object will be passed into the context